 A Father Could Voluntarily Give Up His Rights

-It is possible that a father will give up his parental rights if doing so is in the interest of the child and mother.
+It is possible that a father will give up his parental rights if doing so is in the best interest of the child and mother.
 In some cases, he may agree to pay a lump sum of money in the form of child support in exchange for having no further obligation to raise or otherwise support his biological son or daughter.
 Such agreements may take place in the event that a father has had no role in his or her child’s life for many years or simply doesn’t want to be in the child’s life.

 Parental rights are generally linked to the relationship between the father and child as opposed to the relationship between the parents.
 Therefore, a father may be able to see or be involved with his son or daughter even if a marriage was annulled unless a court rules otherwise.